Pers8/obsidian-files/English IA Text.md

 Remake all this.
-In the introduction, first talk about what we gonna talk about (Global and works and extract) then talk the global issue and how it's still relevant to these days.
-After
+In the introduction, first talk about what I'm gonna talk about (Global and works and extract) then talk the global issue and how it's still relevant to these days.
+After do a little transition sentence with some like "Now, let's do a little summary of the 2 literary and non-literary work and the extract " or something maybe better than that.
+After you do a summary of these and then